George M. Darrow: Life and career

 In the late 1920s, Darrow began tracking down reports of a large, reddish-purple berry that had been grown on the northern California farm of a man named Rudolph Boysen.
 He enlisted the help of Walter Knott, a Southern California farmer who was known as a berry expert.
 Darrow and Knott learned that Boysen had abandoned his growing experiments several years earlier and sold his farm.
 Undaunted, Darrow and Knott headed out to Boysen's old farm, on which they found several frail vines surviving in a field choked with weeds.
 They transplanted the vines to Knott's farm in Buena Park, California, where he nurtured them back to fruit-bearing health, making Knott the first to commercially cultivate "boysenberries".

+In 1928, he gave a public lecture on eugenics and religion.

 In 1948 Darrow received the Wilder Medal of the American Pomological Society for outstanding work on small fruits.
 In 1949 he was elected President of the American Society for Horticultural Science.
 In 1952 he served as U.S. Delegate for the 13th International Horticultural Congress in London, U.K. In 1954 Darrow received the USDA Distinguished Service Award, "For leadership and research contributions to the breeding and improvement of small fruits, thereby providing more dependable, productive, and better quality varieties of value to both the producer and consumer."

 In 1956-1957 Darrow surveyed the native strawberries of Chile and collected germplasm in Andean South America.
 After retiring in 1957 Darrow wrote his classic book, The Strawberry: History, Breeding and Physiology, published in 1966.
 It is available as a PDF via the National Agricultural Library.
 He died in 1983 in Maryland.
 In 1993 he became the eighth inductee into the American Society for Horticultural Science Hall of Fame for extraordinary contributions to horticulture.